 Anyone who has purchased, constructed, renovated, expanded or refurbished a commercial building should consider a cost segregation study to maximize tax depreciation deductions.
 Legislation passed in the past several years has strengthened the incentive of conducting a cost segregation study by increasing the deductibility and shortening the recovery period.

 Key Points to Consider

-- Past just current construction, costs incurred within the last few years can yield a great benefit
+Past or current construction, costs incurred within the last few years can yield great benefits

-Reclassified assets qualify for 5-, 7- or 15-year write-offs instead of the typical depreciation over 39 years
+Reclassified assets qualify for 5-, 7- or 15-year write-offs instead of the typical depreciation over 39 or 27.5 years

 Conducting a cost segregation study can be beneficial to your organization, but the process of applying for federal and state tax purposes can be extremely complex.
 Our team of engineers and fixed asset specialists can help navigate the maze and provide documentation to justify the accelerated deductions.
 Our tax professionals stay abreast of the latest rules to identify where your company qualifies for a shorter depreciable life.